Do Go On - 500 (Part 3) - The Antwerp Diamond Heist with Wil Anderson and Rhys Nicholson

 Loud and clear.

-Well, we don't know what Jess is gonna talk about,
+Well, we don't know what Jess is going to talk about

 Is it Jesus?